Beijing – Xian – Kunming – Lijiang – Xianggelila – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 Day 9/Fri: Kunming – Stone Forest – Kunming (B/L)

-Enjoy a full-day excursion to Stone Forest.
-Located 126km southeast of Kunming, the UNESCO World Heritage Site is a massive collection of gray limestone pillars created by water erosion.
-The tall rocks seem to emanate from the ground in the manner of stalagmites, with many looking like trees made of stone.
+Enjoy a full-day excursion to the Stone Forest.
+Located 126km southeast of Kunming, this UNESCO World Heritage Site is a massive collection of gray limestone pillars created by water erosion.
+The tall rocks seem to arise from the ground in the manner of stalagmites, with many looking like trees made of stone.

-In the 1933 novel Lost Horizon, the British author, James Hilton, describes Shangri-La as a mystical, harmonious valley, gently guided from a lamasery, enclosed in the western end of the Kunlun Mountains.
+In the 1933 novel Lost Horizon, the British author James Hilton describes Shangri-La as a mystical and harmonious valley that is gently guided from a lamasery, enclosed in the western end of the Kunlun Mountains.
 Some scholars believe that the Shangri-La story owes a literary debt to Shambhala, a mythical kingdom in Tibetan Buddhist tradition, which was sought by Eastern and Western explorers.
 Because of this remote association, the local authorities in Yunnan applied to the State Council, the Chinese equivalent to the cabinet of a Western federal government, to have their county’s name changed from Zhongdian to Shangri-La (Xiangelila in Chinese pinyin) for the sake of tourism promotion.
 The application was approved in late 2001 and the name change soon went into effect.